Mweru/Aviation-Accidents-Project-1/README.md

 In this section, we detail the data cleaning process, including handling missing values and data type conversions.
 The cleaned dataset is used for further analysis.

 ## Analysis and Visualizations
 The analysis is conducted with the aim of providing valuable insights to company stakeholders.
-The objective is determine the potential risks of aircrafts and to provide recommendations about which aircraft models would be of the lowest risk for the company to invest in.
+The objective is to determine the potential risks of aircrafts and to provide recommendations about which aircraft models would be of the lowest risk for the company to invest in.
 The analysis includes:

 - Bar charts of accidents by aircraft Make and Model